5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 ⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹

 Apart from delivering the desired result permissive quantifiers have a another advantage: they don't remember any backtracking positions.
 Therefore they should be faster.
 Let's check this.
-Fire up a Dyalog session with 512MB workspace size, issue the command `)copy dfns cmpx` and the define this input string:
+Fire up a Dyalog session with 512MB workspace size, issue the command `)copy dfns cmpx` and then define this input string:

 ~~~
       is←'123 ',(200000000⍴⎕D),' 123'